Natural-gas condensate: Composition

-There are many condensate sources, and each has its own unique gas condensate composition.
+There are many condensate sources, and each has its own unique gas-condensate composition.
 In general, gas condensate has a specific gravity ranging from 0.5 to 0.8, and is composed of hydrocarbons such as propane, butane, pentane, and hexane.
-Natural gas compounds with more than two carbon atoms exist as liquids at ambient temperatures and pressures.
+Natural-gas compounds with more than four carbon atoms exist as liquids at ambient temperatures and pressures.
 Propane, butane, and isobutane are liquid at normal temperatures only under pressure.
 Additionally, condensate may contain: